 SHE FOUGHT FOR HER FUTURE

-Manjula refused to let her past determine her future.
-As her heart healed, so did Manjula’s mind.
+Jaya refused to let her past determine her future.
+As her heart healed, so did Jaya’s mind.
 Through our network of schools, she graduated from high school, earned a college degree and completed teacher’s training.

 TODAY, SHE THRIVES